 Debt and equity instruments are classified as either liabilities or as equity in accordance with the substance of the contractual arrangement.
+An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
 Equity Instruments issued by the Group are recorded at the proceeds received, net of direct issue costs.